AlejoRamirezGismondi/cv/README.md

 Welcome, traveler!
 This is my personal page.
 It currently only shows my résumé, but it might be updated to have more sub-pages in the future.

+The webpage was created using React.
+It deploys to Github Pages automatically on push to master using a Github Actions workflow.

 Business Contact Info:

 Email: ramirezgismondialejo@gmail.com